Share this link via

 One of the best Japanese Kanji dictionary.

-帳 means "ledger, account book, notebook."
+帳 means "curtain, ledger, notebook."

 Why don't you look it up in the phone book?